Last Updated on by

 - Equity-based: your investors receive a share of your company in return for their money.

-There are many platforms facilitating crowdfunding, and depending on the option you choose, you may have to pay a portion of the funds you raise to the platform you use.
+There are many platforms for facilitating crowdfunding, and depending on the option you choose, you may have to pay a portion of the funds you raise to the platform you use.

-Personal Options (Repurposed)
+Personal Options (Re-purposed)

 If you can’t get a small business loan from a bank, consider getting a personal loan and using the funds for business-related expenses.
-Your eligibility (as well as the interest rate your receive) for such loans are dependant on your personal credit history, and you can expect to receive a loan amount smaller than what you would get for a specific small business loan — they typically get you at least $1000 (although such small loans are rare) and do not exceed $50,000.
+Your eligibility (as well as the interest rate your receive) for such loans are dependent on your personal credit history, and you can expect to receive a loan amount smaller than what you would get for a specific small business loan — they typically get you at least $1000 (although such small loans are rare) and do not exceed $50,000.

 If you need a smaller amount (such as $10,000 or less), you might consider using a personal credit card for your business’ expenses.
 While the interest rates on your purchases are significantly higher than what you’d see with a personal or small business loan, this is certainly an option if you’re in a pinch and you need to stay cash flow positive.

 Invoice factoring is the practice of selling your invoices, at a discount, to factoring companies in exchange for cash up-front.
 The factoring company, in addition to the gains it gets when the invoices are paid, will hold a reserve of 5% – 30% of the value of the invoices to guard against risk.
 Any fees (called the discount rate) for factoring, chargebacks from credit cards, or refunds, will come out of this reserve.
-If you’re a B2B business, you might consider invoice factoring to maintain a consistent cash flow.
+If you’re a B2B business, you might consider invoice factoring to maintain consistent cash flow.

 Obviously, for this option to be viable, you must regularly be working with outstanding invoices.
 However, if that’s the case, you might be able to source funding, even if you have bad credit.
 This is because factoring companies are more concerned with your customer’s ability to pay their invoices than your ability to meet your obligations.